firdausramlan/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 _Disclaimer: There are neither product nor project names in this section.
 This section's goal is to describe circumstances and problems that mostly stem from the community's experience.
-For information purposes, there is a preliminary comparision of ORY Kratos and other projects and products available at [Comparison](../further-reading/comparison.md)_.
+For information purposes, there is a preliminary comparison of ORY Kratos and other projects and products available at [Comparison](../further-reading/comparison.md)_.

 Full-stack IAM is usually sold as a one-size-fits-all solution.
 Due to size and